Point Lookout: a free weekly publication of Chaco Canyon Consulting

 The consequences for the organization are no less severe, but they're more likely to be misunderstood.
 Management likely believes that they've provided the necessary resources to meet organizational goals, and indeed they have.
 But because Marie has effectively compromised Geoff's performance, Management is likely to identify Geoff's poor performance as the root cause of the failure to attain organizational goals.
 In fact, his performance has been poor, but it isn't the root cause of the organizational disappointment.
 A more fundamental cause is Marie's use of social exclusion tactics.
 Replacing Geoff, which is the likely next step most managers would take, won't address this more fundamental cause.

 Preventing the practice of social exclusion requires open monitoring of meeting invitations, online discussions, meeting scheduling practices, access to information sharing platforms, or any other activities that provide team leads opportunities to decide who participates in what.
 Prevention is better than repair.
-First in this series Go to top Top Next issue: Perfectionism and Avoidance Next Issue
+Workplace Politics and Social Exclusion: I First issue in this series Go to top Top Next issue: Perfectionism and Avoidance Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info